shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 title: "Basic Steganography Concepts"
 collection: Steganography
 permalink: /Steganography/Basic Steganography Concepts
 excerpt: 'This post gives a basic overview of Steganography and is intended towards the uninitiated.
-We go through some basic techniques of hiding data in image files with some programming in matlab.'
+We go through some basic techniques of hiding data in image files with some programming in Matlab.'
 mathjax: true
 tags:
     - Information Security
     - Steganography
     - Data Hiding
-    - matlab
+    - Matlab
 date: 2020-10-15
 ---